Find mountain bike helmets Online

 - Vents with “internal channeling” are better at promoting air circulation.
 The Giro Feature Bike Helmet, for example, has only 12 vents, but thanks to internal channeling technology, it can match 20-vent helmets in terms of ventilation.

-- To get the most out of your mountain bike helmet, it is absolutely crucial that it fit well.
+- To get the most out of your mountain bike helmet, it must fit well.
 A helmet that is too tight will probably make you feel faint while one that is too loose will bounce around during vigorous cycling and irritate you.

 - Some top-notch bicycle manufacturers have come up with unique innovations designed to help you achieve a better fit.
 The most notable of these is the Roc Loc 5 Fit system designed by Giro.